ministryofjustice/staff-infrastructure-monitoring/docs/offboarding.md

 $ aws-vault exec moj-pttp-shared-services -- terraform workspace delete <workspace-name>
 ```

-## 2. Clear configuration for development environment
+## 2. Remove your Terraform workspace for the config repository

 In your `staff-infrastructure-monitoring-config` directory: